Sanepid Fines in Beauty Salons 2026 — Penalty Table

 Penalty table — beauty industry 2026

-| Violation | Fine | Frequency |
+| Violation | Penalty and procedure | Frequency |

 |---|---|---|

-| Missing sanitary procedure | 300 - 1,500 PLN | 38% of audits |
+| Missing sanitary procedure | on-the-spot fine up to 500 PLN (1,000 PLN combined) | 38% of audits |

-| Not registered in BDO | 5,000 - 30,000 PLN | 24% of audits |
+| Not registered in BDO | WIOŚ administrative penalty 1,000 - 1,000,000 PLN (not a fine, not Sanepid) | 24% of audits |

-| Missing patch test / incomplete client card | 200 - 1,500 PLN | 18% of audits |
+| Missing patch test / incomplete client card | on-the-spot fine up to 500 PLN | 18% of audits |

-| Missing sterilisation records | 500 - 3,000 PLN | 15% of audits |
+| Missing sterilisation records | on-the-spot fine up to 500 PLN (1,000 PLN combined) | 15% of audits |

-| Missing OHS / risk assessment | 1,000 - 5,000 PLN | 12% of audits (PIP, not Sanepid) |
+| Missing OHS / risk assessment | PIP fine up to 2,000 PLN (5,000 PLN repeat offence) | 12% of audits (PIP, not Sanepid) |

-| Missing GDPR client policy | 5,000 - 50,000 PLN | UODO — separate authority |
+| Missing GDPR client policy | UODO administrative penalty (no fixed cap, rare against micro-firms) | UODO — separate authority |

-| Using an unlicensed chemical product | 3,000 - 15,000 PLN | 8% of audits |
+| Using an unlicensed chemical product | on-the-spot fine up to 500 PLN or court fine (if the ticket is refused) | 8% of audits |

-| No sink with hot water | 500 - 2,000 PLN | Common in home salons |
+| No sink with hot water | on-the-spot fine up to 500 PLN | Common in home salons |

-| Reusing tools without sterilisation | 2,000 - 10,000 PLN + closure | Rare but severe |
+| Reusing tools without sterilisation | on-the-spot fine up to 500 PLN; for serious risk, a decision to suspend operations | Rare but severe |

 The 3 most expensive traps

-1. No BDO registration — fine up to 1,000,000 PLN
+1. No BDO registration — administrative penalty up to 1,000,000 PLN

 BDO applies to every salon generating waste (nail files, cotton pads with acetone, sharps).
 Registration is free and takes 15 minutes online via your Trusted Profile (Profil Zaufany).
 See: BDO for nail salons — step by step.

-2. Incomplete GDPR — fine up to 50,000 PLN from UODO
+2. Incomplete GDPR — administrative penalty from UODO

 A civil claim from a client for a data breach or misuse of a portfolio photo can add several thousand PLN on top of the UODO fine.

-3. Reusing tools without sterilisation — 2,000-10,000 PLN + closure
+3. Reusing tools without sterilisation — fine + suspension of operations

 This particularly affects nail salons (drill bits, pedicure blades) and lash salons (reusable tweezers).
 The solution: an autoclave (3,000-8,000 PLN once + spore tests 600 PLN/year) or switching entirely to single-use tools.